Judge: US must free migrant children from family detention

 The family detention centers “are ‘on fire’ and there is no more time for half measures,” she wrote.

-In May, ICE said it was detaining 184 children at the three detention centers, which are separate from U.S. Department of Health and Human Services facilities for unaccompanied children that were holding around 1,000 children in early June.
+Gee’s order said ICE was detaining 124 children in its centers, which are separate from U.S. Department of Health and Human Services facilities for unaccompanied children that were holding around 1,000 children in early June.
 The numbers in both systems have fallen significantly since earlier in the Trump administration because the U.S. is expelling most people trying to cross the border or requiring them to wait for their immigration cases in Mexico.

 Gee oversees a long-running court settlement governing the U.S. government’s treatment of immigrant children known as the Flores agreement.
 Her order does not directly apply to the parents detained with their children.